foxt/rpi-alpine-image-builder/README.md

 # Troubleshooting

 ## Booting

+Generally, make sure you copied the entire boot folder to a FAT32 MBR formatted disk, *not* named the same of any as the directories on it (i.e. `boot`), you properly ejected the disk, and your Pi has a good enough power supply.

 ### Rainbow or black screen
 This means the Pi could not load the kernel.
 Ensure you're using the right architecture for the Pi model you're running.
 This may also occur when using rpiboot with a raw folder.
 Package the folder into a FAT32 `boot.img` instead.